gianpaj/cartrawler.github.io/_section_ios/usage.md

   <dd>A boolean key to enable loyalty field in the payment form</dd>
   <dt>customProgramID</dt>
   <dd>A String value that represents the Loyalty Program ID , Example: "HAWAIIAN_MILES"</dd>
+  <dt>membershipID</dt>
+  <dd>A String value that represents the membershipID , it will be pre populated in the Payment Form, Example: "123"</dd>
+  <dt>flightNumberRequired</dt>
+  <dd>A boolean key to enable Flight Number as required field in the Payment Form.
+Default : 1 </dd>
 </dl>